 We explain everything first.
 To find out if we can help you, we will ask questions and listen.
-You will be asked to provide us with a history of your symptoms that will be carefully reviewed with Dr. Nichols or Dr. Harlow.
+You will be asked to provide us with a history of your symptoms that will be carefully reviewed with one of our doctors.
 A physical examination will be performed to evaluate and diagnose your conditions.
 X-rays may also be necessary.
 We will provide any necessary treatment to alleviate your symptoms as quickly as possible.
 Prepare for your first visit by filling out your intake forms now!
 Click here to start.

 How many visits can I expect to make?

 After we study your health history and correlate our examination findings, we’ll make recommendations designed to help you get and keep your health.
 We call this the Report of Findings.
 On this visit we will report back to you all of the findings from your physical examination and x-rays.
 A detailed treatment plan will be provided and all treatment options will be discussed.
 This is a great time to bring along your spouse, or anyone interested in your care and condition.
 You will also have the opportunity to ask questions.
 The total number of visits will vary according to your treatment needs.